KikaXiaoYu/CSC4001_Project_24Spring/report_writing/report_draft.md

 )
 ```

-The IF Block will know (passed by parameters):
+The FOR Block will know (passed by parameters):

 1. how many lines have been generated,
 2. which variables have been declared,
 3. which variables should not be used here.

+In addition, since the FOR BLOCK uses an iteration number, this variable should not be assigned during this process.
+That is why many blocks must know "which variables should not be used here".

 #### Expression Structure